⚡ The short version

 Generic prep doesn't cut it.
 You need practice with questions tailored to the actual role you're interviewing for.
 That's where AI interview prep tools come in.

-Quick Comparison: Best AI Interview Prep Tools 2026
+How Do the Best AI Interview Prep Tools Compare in 2026?

 | Rank | Tool | Price | Question Tailoring | Mock Interviews | STAR Method | Free Tier |